 - Begin recycling with veggie and fruit trimmings or the leftovers that got lost in the back of the fridge.

 - Try these tips to make it clean and easy.
-Take the One Less Bag Pledge and get 10 free compostable bags, or find a compostable bag retailer near you.

 - Confused about how to recycle different plastics?
 Ignore the chasing arrow recycle symbols on containers.
 Instead, look at shape: plastic tubs, jugs and bottles can all be recycled.
 This includes things like yogurt containers, liquid detergent bottles and milk jugs.